taylortreece/accounted-for/README.md

 This project uses the [Sinatra](http://sinatrarb.com/) library, a framework written in Ruby and used to quickly build web applications.

+The focus of this project was to create and utilize an MVC framework with CRUD funcitonality.
+After using ActiveRecord to create relationships between Models, Sinatra's Base to create Controllers to handle the app's logic and Views to handle the app's UI, the user has the ability to Create, Read, Update, and Destroy information to/from a SQLite database when necessary.

 ## Installation instructions

 Clone this repo into your local environment and run the following commands: